SerhiiChoGames/collect-diamonds/README.md

 # Collect Diamonds

-Open source pixel game written with Phaser JS where you need to collect diamonds and avoid the enemy catching you
+Open source pixel game written with Phaser JS where you need to collect diamonds and avoid the enemy catching you.

+## Installation

+The project is written with Phaser JS and Vite.
+To run the project locally, follow the steps below:

+1. Clone the repository
+1. Navigate to the project directory
+1. Run `npm install` to install the dependencies
+1. Run `npm run dev` to start the development server

 ## Notes